rrw-zilliqa/dev-portal-2/zq2/docs/nodes/node.md

 ---
 id: nodes/nodes
-title:  Prototestnet nodes
+title:  Prototestnet Nodes
 ---

-# Nodes
+# Prototestnet nodes

 Both the proto-testnet and the proto-mainnet version of Zilliqa 2.0 allow users to setup a node and join the network.